udv2g/saej3068-ref/README.md

 ---
 Introduction
 ---
-This is a hardware and software implementation of the communications ([LIN-CP](https://en.wikipedia.org/wiki/SAE_J3068#Digital_Communication_for_AC_charging_%28LIN-CP%29)) portion of SAE J3068 to accompany the upcoming second edition of that standard.  **The implementation is incomplete, does not yet meet all requirements of the standard, and has not been exhaustively tested.**  Some references in the code to the standard have not yet been updated to the second edition.
-The known deficiencies are noted in the following sections.
+This is a hardware and software implementation of the communications ([LIN-CP](https://en.wikipedia.org/wiki/SAE_J3068#Digital_Communication_for_AC_charging_%28LIN-CP%29)) portion of SAE J3068 to accompany the upcoming second edition of that standard.  **The implementation is incomplete, does not yet meet all requirements of the standard, and has not been exhaustively tested.**  ~Some references in the code to the standard have not yet been updated to the second edition.~ (should be corrected 2-24) The known deficiencies are noted in the following sections.

 It can also be configured for SAE J1772/IEC 61851-1 Annex A, but this is not the primary intention and may have subtle incompatibilities.
 The upcoming revision of IEC 61851-1 Annex D is expected to be the same as SAE J3068 and is therefore supported, but cases A an B (a socket outlet on the EVSE) need to be considered.
 The published version of Annex D can be supported with modification.

+Initial support for SAE J3068/1 has been added as of 2/24.
+See below.
+The LDF file, and associated generated code include the frames/signals from SAE J3068/2.
+Some skeletal support for SAE J3068/2 is included in the code but very minimal.
+Full support is anticipated by 2H24.

 ---
 Hardware